-Rumpelstiltskin the Second was not much like our favorite little imp.
-True enough, he looked the spitting image of our soon-to-be-protagonist, but the poor thing's outlook on life was not nearly as optimistic.
+Rumpelstiltskin the Second was not much like our little imp.
+True enough, he looked the spitting image of our soon-to-be-protagonist, but the poor thing's outlook on life was not nearly so optimistic.
 This Rumpelstiltskin had a hard life and had little to show for it; his left leg was lame, his eyes were cloudy and his right ear had been chewed off.
-It was a crippled little thing that hobbled into the boy's village.
+It was a crippled little thing that hobbled into the village.

 "I look for death, sir, and not some mere ruffian's blade.
-I look for Death himself.
-It seems the reaper has decided to ignore me; I've tried to die, you see," Rumpelstiltskin said while letting out a ragged breath, "but it never seemed to stick.
+I look for Death, himself.
+It seems the reaper has decided to ignore me.
+I've tried to die, you see," Rumpelstiltskin said, letting out a ragged breath, "but it never seemed to stick.
 A gang of young boys beat me within an inch of my life and left me broken, but Death did not seem to care.
 A number of blades puncturing my chest did nothing but make my breathing quite painful.
 I said to myself, sir—I said that's enough of this nonsense.
-I quite intend to find the grim reaper and demand an end to this torment."
+I quite intend to find the reaper and demand an end to this torment."

-"Well, creature, what do you want from us?"
-The imp chuckled before letting his head fall against the supporting wall.
+Rumpelstiltskin chuckled before letting his head fall against the supporting wall.

 "Oh, my good man, I don't mean to leave you empty-handed!
 I will pay handsomely for the boy's life.
 I feel quite good about the lad's energy; I know something is in store for him.
 He is most certainly precious, you see," Rumpelstiltskin said, looking up with those beady black eyes of his.
 Even with his considerable height and strength, the miller couldn't help but feel like he was standing on shaky ground.

 "There is just one advantage to this name of mine.
 My predecessor and I share a quality for turning mundane objects into something of worth.
 You see, my name is Rumpelstiltskin the Second, sir, and I can make you very rich.
-How much would you like for this son of yours?" the imp asked before lazily tossing the golden rock at the miller's feet.
+How much would you like for this son of yours?" the imp asked, lazily tossing the golden rock at the miller's feet.

 The miller's boy watched in horror as he saw his father’s resolve flicker and waver.
 The boy knew they had enough to survive, but after the glint of the precious metal, he could see something had changed.
 Sweat beaded around the miller's hairline as he contemplated the boy's future; the imp's face creaked as it stretched into a gaunt smile.

 At that point, there was no future but haggling.
-The miller was so focused on a new life with money that he did not pay attention to the boy at his feet, and his fate was decided after only a few minutes.
-After taking into account the miller’s love, devotion, and loyalty, the boy's life was worth only two sacks of golden grain, and the imp shook the miller's hand and then peered at the boy to his side.
+The miller was so focused on a new life with money that he didn’t pay attention to the boy at his feet, and his fate was decided after only a few minutes.
+After taking into account the miller’s love, devotion, and loyalty, the boy's life was worth only three sacks of golden grain, and the imp shook the miller's hand and then peered at the boy to his side.

-Their departure from the village was slow-going; the other villagers took great care not to look their way as the two passed out of town, but the poor boy knew they were watching and waiting for him to leave the village forever.
-Although they would do nothing to change his fate, they did not want to feel their rightful shame for letting the imp take his prize.
+Their departure from the village was slow-going.
+The other villagers took great care not to look their way as the two passed out of town, but the poor boy knew they were watching and waiting for him to leave the village forever.
+Although they would do nothing to change his fate, they didn’t want to feel their rightful shame for letting the imp take his prize.

-The miller's boy had resolved to run away from the imp once they were out of the village—with his leg like that there was no way Rumpelstiltskin could catch him—and he was about to bolt away before the imp suddenly stopped and drew a circle in the dirt of the road.
-Upon finishing, he turned to his young companion and gave a grim smile.
+The boy had resolved to run away from the imp once they were out of the village—with his leg like that there was no way Rumpelstiltskin could catch him—and he was about to bolt away when the imp suddenly stopped and drew a circle in the dirt of the road.
+Upon finishing, he turned to his young companion and wore a grim smile.

 "Death is a constant companion on the road, boy.
 We can summon him here better than in that village of yours.
 And don’t you think about running back, you hear?
 My magic will keep you from reaching that home of yours, you see.
-Besides," the imp said before twisting his mouth into that smirk once more, "your father clearly doesn't want you anymore."
+Besides," the imp said, twisting his mouth into that smirk once more, "your father clearly doesn't want you anymore."

-Knowing the imp spoke the truth, the miller’s boy gave up completely.
+Knowing Rumpelstiltskin spoke the truth, the boy gave up completely.
 In one far-too-fast moment, he had been sold to slaughter by the one person he really loved.
 His mother had died early on; his sister along with her.
-Since then, it had just been his father, protecting him from harm and evil while bringing him up in a nice village.
+Since then it had just been his father, protecting him from harm and evil while bringing him up in a nice village.
 The boy had known all the farmers, had known all the clerics; none of them had stopped Rumpelstiltskin.
-After all this, the miller’s boy was as good as dead, so he looked at the imp and did his best not to cry.
+After all this, the boy was as good as dead, so he looked at the imp and did his best not to cry.

 "What is this?" the stranger asked, obviously offended.
-His voice seemed out of place, foreboding and welcoming at the same time, but the miller’s boy was almost beyond caring.
+His voice seemed out of place, foreboding and welcoming at the same time, but the boy was almost beyond caring.

 "A way to get your attention, sir," Rumpelstiltskin replied, but the boy soon found it difficult to concentrate, only half-hearing the conversation happening just a few feet away.